 You can say “to make” in Korean as 만들다 (mandeulda)

 The word for “to listen” in Korean is 듣다 (deutda).
 When talking about hobbies, this word is useful if you love activities such as listening to K-pop songs.

 “To read” in Korean

 The Korean word 읽다 (ilda) means “to read.”
 If you like reading and learning Korean, reading materials like Korean children’s books or Korean short stories can be fun and helpful in language learning!
-Practicing with these regularly can help you read Korean faster.
+Practicing these regularly can help you read Korean faster.

 Useful phrases about hobbies in Korean